 Scale colour.

 Despite significant differences in scale parameters such as scale thickness and surface nanostructure topology, reflectance spectra of the different springtail species are surprisingly uniform, characterised by increasing reflectance towards the higher wavelengths resulting in a broadband silver to golden/metallic colour (figure 5, see supplementary figure 2 for reflectance spectra of measurements per scale for all species).
-In addition to this, all species have, to some extent, reflectance peaks in the violet and/or blue/green region of the spectrum.
-Single scales exhibit higher reflectance, most likely due to enhancing effects of the underlying glass slide.
+Additionally, all species have, to some extent, reflectance peaks in the violet and/or blue/green region of the spectrum.
+Single scales exhibit higher reflectance, most likely due to reflectance-enhancing effects of the underlying glass slide.
 Besides this, scales on body and single scales general display similar reflectance spectra (see figure 5 and supplementary figure 3), however with some slight differences.
 L. cyaneus, L. lignorum and C. albinus seem to display a more pronounced peak at the lower wavelengths when single scales are measured compared to body scales (figure 5 and supplementary figure 2 and 3).
 This situation reverses in P. longicornis which has a more pronounced peak around 425 nm in scales on the body of P. longicornis vs singles scales.
 The similarity of the reflectance spectra can further be observed in the colour spaces for the different species that generally differ only little (figure 6), especially when measured on the body (figure 6b).
 C. albinus displays the highest variability with some points in colour space differing from all other species.
 For T. vulgaris, we measured scales from golden and black bands separately.
 Golden scales show a very high reflectance compared to other species, but also to the reflectance of black scales, which is likely caused by a difference in melanin content in the longitudinal ridges (see further).
 Similarly, a higher reflectance is observed in the lower half of a scale from a black band (low melanin content) compared to the lower reflectance of the upper half (high melanin content).